FaresHo55am/ESP32-Speech-Recognition/README.md

-This is a Speech recognition system for recognizing the number said by the user currently only about 4 single digit numbers are used
+This is a Speech recognition system for recognizing the number said by the user.

+Currently only about 4 single digit numbers are used